 Benefit #3.
 Saving time and team resources

-You already know that the nonautomatic process of planning a networking event takes too much time and team resources.
+You already know that the nonautomatic process of planning a virtual event takes too much time and team resources.

 Instead of focusing on other logistic or marketing tasks, your team members will end up exhausted after a long, dreadful day of matching offer and demand for the networking event.